Data-Association-Free Landmark-based SLAM: Introduction

 \myParagraph{Contribution} This paper investigates batch-SLAM with unknown data associations.
 Our first contribution (Section~\ref{sec:problemFormulation}) is to provide a formulation for the inner problem, which simultaneously optimizes for the robot poses, landmark positions, and data associations assuming the number of landmarks is given.
 We then present a formulation to estimate the number of landmarks.

 Our second contribution (Section~\ref{sec:solvers}) presents algorithms to solve the optimization problems arising in our formulations.
 Our algorithm for the inner problem is based on an alternation scheme, which alternates the estimation of the robot poses and landmark positions with the choice of data associations.
-The algorithm works well in practice, but it is not guaranteed to compute optimal solutions due to the hardness and combinatorial nature of the optimization problems it attempts to solve.
-Moreover, it creates useful and novel connections with existing techniques from discrete-continuous optimization (\eg k-means clustering), which has the potential to trigger novel research.
+The algorithm is not guaranteed to compute optimal solutions due to the hardness and combinatorial nature of the optimization problems it attempts to solve, but it works well in practice.

 Finally, we demonstrate the proposed approaches in extensive simulations and on real datasets (Section~\ref{sec:experiments}), and show that the proposed techniques outperform typical data association baselines and are even competitive against an ``oracle'' baseline which has access to the number of landmarks and an initial guess for each landmark.